hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/fencedlock.md

 Distributed locks are unfortunately not equivalent to single-node mutexes because of the complexities in distributed systems, such as uncertain communication patterns, and independent and partial failures.
 In an asynchronous network, no lock service can guarantee mutual exclusion, because there is no way to distinguish between a slow and a crashed process.
-This can be mitigated with *fences* (see [CP SubSystem FencedLock documentation](https://docs.hazelcast.com/hazelcast/latest/data-structures/fencedlock) for details): lock holders are ordered by a monotonic fencing token, which increments each time the lock is assigned to a new owner.
+This can be mitigated with *fences* (see [FencedLock documentation](https://docs.hazelcast.com/hazelcast/latest/data-structures/fencedlock) for details): lock holders are ordered by a monotonic fencing token, which increments each time the lock is assigned to a new owner.
 This fencing token can be passed to external services or resources to ensure sequential execution of the side effects performed by lock holders.